-But the clamour for tickets – fueled by the popularity of women’s cricket in Birmingham and the success of women’s cricket at last year’s Commonwealth Games – means sales have now surpassed that previous high attendance with almost 15,500 now sold.
+But the clamour for tickets – fueled by the popularity of women’s cricket in Birmingham and the success of women’s cricket at last year’s Commonwealth Games – means sales have now surpassed that previous high attendance with over 19,000 now sold.

 And with three months still to go before the world’s two top-ranked women’s sides meet at Edgbaston, the stage is already set for an evening to remember.

 Sales & Marketing Director, Alex Perkins said: “We’re set for a historic summer of Ashes cricket.

 “Since going on sale last September, demand for our Women’s Ashes IT20 has been extremely high with Edgbaston once again proving to be a venue that fans around the country and world want to visit.

 “For ticket sales to pass the previous women’s attendance record with three months still to go, all with paid-for tickets, is an incredible achievement and a reflection of the rapidly growing interest in women’s sport across the region.